-If the word bibliography sounds unfamiliar it’s because different citation styles use different names for it.
-For example, in APA, a bibliography is called References, while in MLA it is called Works Cited.
+For example, in APA calls a bibliography References, while in MLA calls it Works Cited.

 But regardless of what it’s named, your bibliography is a list of all the sources (books, articles, websites…) that you have used as research for your paper.
 This list is usually placed at the end of your paper on a separate page and the citation entries are organised alphabetically by author’s last name.

 Check out these sample papers to see how bibliographies are formatted:

 - MLA – from Purdue University’s Online Writing Lab

 - APA – from the American Psychological Association’s Style Guide

 - Chicago – from Purdue University’s Online Writing Lab

 Need help with?
 Try these citation guides and stop by the Library Service Desk.